lambda-feedback/comparePhysicalQuantities/app/docs/user.md

 **Note:** When using the short forms the following convention is assumed:
 - Long form names takes precedence over sequences of short forms, e.g.  e.g. `mN` will be interpreted as `milli newton`, `Nm` as `newton metre`, `mmN` as `milli metre newton`, `mNm` as `milli newton metre` and `Nmm` as `newton milli metre`.
-- Short form symbols of prefixes will take precedence over short form symbols of units from the left, e.g. `mug` will be interpreted as `micro*gram` instead `metre*astronomical_unit*gram`.
+- Short form symbols of prefixes will take precedence over short form symbols of units from the left, e.g. `mug` will be interpreted as `micro*gram` instead `metre*astronomicalunit*gram`.
 - If there is a short form symbol for a prefix that collides with the short form for a unit (i.e. `m`) then it is assumed the that unit will always be placed to the right of another unit in compound units, e.g. `mN` will be interpreted as `milli newton`, `Nm` as `newton metre`, `mmN` as `milli metre newton`, `mNm` as `milli newton metre` and `Nmm` as `newton milli metre`.
 - Longer short form symbols take precedence over shorter short forms, e.g. `sr` will be interpreted as `steradian` instead of `second radian`.